 Olsson added that “we will now be able to benefit from data centres with lower latency in the region.”

 Additionally, AWS is launching a new ‘direct connect’ location in Bahrain, joining two others – and two Amazon CloudFront Edge – locations in the UAE.
-These centres make it easier for customers to establish a dedicate private network connection between AWS and their data centre, office or colocation environment.
+These Amazon Bahrain centres make it easier for customers to establish a dedicated private network connection between AWS and their data centre, office or colocation environment.
 AWS is also offering instructor-led training programmes for customers and partners.

-According to IDC’s lastest Middle East CIO survey, 73 percent or organisations in the region are undergoing formal digital transformations, with total spending on public cloud services expected to grow at a compound annual growth rate (CAGR) of 27.2 percent to reach $5.2 billion in 2023.
+According to IDC’s latest Middle East CIO survey, 73 percent of organisations in the region are undergoing formal digital transformations, with total spending on public cloud services expected to grow at a compound annual growth rate (CAGR) of 27.2 percent to reach $5.2 billion in 2023.